apache/activemq-artemis/docs/user-manual/en/rest.md

 The `disableOnFailure` element, if set to true, will disable the registration if all retries have failed.
 It will not disable the connection on non-connection-failure issues (like a bad request for instance).
-In these cases, the dead letter queue logic of ActiveMQ will take over.
+In these cases, the dead letter queue logic of Apache ActiveMQ will take over.

 The `link` element specifies the basis of the interaction.
 The `href`